 While the Obama administration made it legal for Americans to visit Cuba for the first time in decades, updated regulations by the subsequent president changed those rules.
 Still, Americans can always go to Cuba by flying to Mexico first.
 Flights from Mexico City to Havana are easy to book.

-Americans can finally fly directly to Cuba again!
-As U.S. residents begin planning your trips, you’ll naturally have a lot of questions about exchanging currency, finding lodging, arriving at the airport, getting around by bus and taxi, finding good food, and dealing with crime concerns.
+As U.S. residents begin visiting Havana again and planning their trips to Cuba, they naturally have a lot of questions about exchanging currency, finding lodging, arriving at the airport, getting around by bus and taxi, finding good food, and dealing with crime concerns.